-Myth – If it’s for sale at a supermarket, drugstore, or department store cosmetics counter, it must be safe.
+Myth – If it’s for sale at a supermarket, drugstore or department store cosmetics counter, it must be safe.

-Myth – The cosmetics industry effectively polices itself, making sure all ingredients meet a strict standard of safety.
+Myth – The cosmetics industry effectively polices itself, making sure that all ingredients meet a strict standard of safety.

 Myth – Products made for children or bearing claims like “hypoallergenic” are safer choices.